-Key reasons for the use of violence by organised crime include:
+Reasons for the use of violence by organised crime include:

-- ‘warning off’ competitors in criminal markets
+- as a way of ‘warning off’ competitors in criminal markets

 - retaliation for previous violent acts